danielchalmers/SteamAccountSwitcher/README.md

 ## Features (v3.0)

 - Fast — quickly switch accounts using the tray menu.
-- Easy — accounts are automatically discovered without any setup.
+- Easy — accounts are automatically found without any setup.
-- Safe — completely VAC safe and no passwords are stored, ever.
+- Safe — no VAC risk and doesn't store passwords.
 - Open — free and open source forever.

 ## Download